Skandinaviska Enskilda Banken AB research snapshot

 Bullish case

-More likely if Nordic GDP growth stays above trend, Baltic economies expand, credit losses remain low, net interest income benefits from stable rates, wealth management and investment banking fees grow, and investors value SEB near 15x earnings.
+More likely if Nordic GDP growth stays above trend, Baltic economies expand, credit losses remain low, net interest income benefits from stable rates, wealth management and investment banking fees grow, EPS grows about 7% a year, and investors value SEB near 15x earnings.

 Base case

-More likely if EPS grows at low to mid single digits, the Nordic economy and Baltic markets perform in line with historical averages, dividends continue at or near current levels, and the market applies about 13x earnings.
+More likely if EPS grows in the low single digits, the Nordic economy and Baltic markets perform in line with historical averages, dividends continue at or near current levels, and the market applies about 13x earnings.

 Bearish case

-More likely if Nordic or Baltic economic growth slows, credit losses rise, the Riksbank cuts rates sharply reducing NIM, Swedish krona depreciation affects reported earnings, or investors reprice SEB closer to 11x earnings.
+More likely if Nordic or Baltic economic growth slows, credit losses rise, the Riksbank cuts rates sharply reducing net interest margin, Swedish krona depreciation affects reported earnings, EPS stalls, or investors reprice SEB closer to 11x earnings.

 SEB AI technical analysis